 Explore the outskirts of Cuzco one some of the finest horses the region has to offer.
 The trail will take you through eucalyptus forests to off-the-beaten-track Inca ruins near the mountain upon which Cuzco is said to have been founded.
 Off the beaten path.
 For all levels of riders.
-Reserve your place via email @ firstname.lastname@example.org or click here.
+This tour can be added on to your custom itinerary.

 A Day-In-The-Life Culture Tour

 If you can spend just one day in Cuzco, do this.
 Our Day in the Life tour is an entrance into the world of Cuzco's working class and the rich (and often incredible) history of the local Inca Culture.
 You'll experience the hidden yet authentic sides of Peru, both past and present: dawn-till-dusk manual labor, earthy foods of a unique mountain climate, rare terrain rich in minerals, a proud history of a legendary empire, and the influence of the Spanish in language, architecture, and religion.
 In this single day trip you'll:

 - visit a pueblo where roofing tiles are manufactured by hand from adobe mud;

 - smell the wonders of a clay fired oven;

 - see handcrafted jewelry from local and imported stones;

 - eat (and if possible) harvest local produce;